lsst-sqre/sqr-011/index.rst

 As an open source software organization, Data Management is culturally aligned with making information openly available beyond the team.
-This is why the community is granted at least read access to nearly all DM communication platforms listed in :numref:`platforms`.
-While all of these artifacts (JIRA tickets, technical notes, Zenodo depositions and so on) make sense in their authoring context, we recognize that the external community needs a simpler view into LSST Data Management information.
+This is why the science community is granted at least read access to nearly all DM communication platforms listed in :numref:`platforms` While all of these artifacts (JIRA tickets, technical notes, publications and so on) make sense in their authoring context, we recognize that the external community needs a simpler view into LSST Data Management information.

 Our strategy is to treat only two DM platforms as entry points; all other information should be discoverable from these platforms.

-The first entry point is the Community forum.
+- The first entry point is the Community forum.
 Questions on the forum will be answered with links to documents deeper in the DM information hierarchy, such as pages in software documentation, technical notes, and so forth.
 The community forum, in essence becomes an interactive search engine into LSST's documentation, in addition to being a space to discover gaps in our documentation and draft new content.  :ref:`We specifically discusss the Community forum later in this technical note. <community>`.

   (Also, since DM's information is accessible on the open web---without login walls---we also organically benefit from web search and social media entry points.
-DM's documentation, itself, is also highly self-referential.)
+DM's documentation, itself, is also highly cross-referential.)

-The second entry point is a *planned* Data Management Documentation Index web site.
+- The second entry point is a *planned* Data Management Documentation Index web site.
 Where the Community forum is highly contextual and serendipitous, the Documentation Index support systematic and comprehensive documentation discovery.
 We will allow readers to browse DM documents by type (software documentation, design document, technical note, presentation, paper, source code), subject area, as well as full-text search.
 The Documentation Index will also have curated categories to highlight new and key information for user groups.
-The Documentation Index will kept up-to-date by hooking into the LSST the Docs, Zenodo, and ADS platforms that host or archive DM's artifacts.  :ref:`We discuss the Documentation Index later in this technical note. <doc-index>`.
+The Documentation Index will kept up-to-date by utilising a "DocHub" API exposing data from LSST the Docs, Zenodo, and ADS platforms that host or archive DM's artifacts.  :ref:`We discuss the Documentation Index later in this technical note. <doc-index>`.

 Again, the advantage of this architecture is that DM only needs to promote two URLs to the community to effectively market our entire information portfolio.
+Also, in the case of the the Documentation Index, it allows the advantages of a single point of entry for the user, while enabling content providers to utilise the best documentation repository solution for their workflow.

 Construction & Beyond
 =====================

-Like all of SQuaRE-developed systems, the primary requirement is to satisfy DM's needs into construction; however we remain cognizant of the intense demands of commissioning, and the need to bequeath robust automated low-maintainance systems to operations.
+Like all of SQuaRE-developed systems, the primary requirement is to satisfy DM's needs into Construction; however we remain cognizant of the intense demands of Commissioning, and the need to bequeath robust automated low-maintainance systems to Operations.

-To this end we either
+To this end we either:

 - Make use of popular cloud-hosted services (supported by the provider); even if these services get superseded by more attractive services in the future, it is likely that the new games in town will have an easy migration path from existing services.

-- Develop our own services, engineered with configuration management and virtualised architectures for easy deployment anywhere.
+- Develop our own services, engineered with a self-serve philosophy, and configuration management and virtualised architectures for easy deployment anywhere.

 We generally do not favour self-hosting commercial products, as they are frequently the worst of both worlds; in some cases we are forced to do it due to pricing or performance considerations.

 How tools are selected
 ======================